Skip to main content

 To set up a Time Policy in Raken:

-5. Click Save & finish when done.
+4. Click Save & finish.

 Changes apply to all future time cards for employees assigned to the policy.
+Existing time cards are not affected.

 Step-by-Step Instructions